Luka Khorkheli: 2025-26 season

 On 6 September 2025, on the deadline day of the transfer window, it was announced that Khorkheli would be joining Slovak club FC Spartak Trnava, signing a 3 year contract.
 He made his debut for the club on 21 September 2025 in a match against MFK Zemplín Michalovce, coming onto the field in the 80th minute for Philip Azango.
 Three days later, Khorkeli would score his first goal for Spartak.
 In the 3rd round of the Slovak Cup against 3rd league side FK Beluša with the game set at 1–0 to the away side, he would come on at half-time and score in the 48th minute.
 The game finished 4–0 in Spartak’s favor.
+Khorkeli got his first start for Spartak Trnava in a 2–0 win against KFC Komárno.
+He scored his first goal for the club in a 2–0 home win against MFK Skalica, heading in a cross from captain Martin Mikovič.
+Khorkeli scored a brace in a 4–1 winter preparation win against 2nd division side Inter Bratislava.
+He scored the winning goal of a 1–0 away win against MŠK Žilina.
+Between March and April, Khorkeli scored five goals in seven appearances, helping Spartak Trnava achieve 3rd place and qualifying to the Conference League second qualifying round.

 International career

 Between the years 2022–23, Khorkheli was several times called up to the U21s.
 He made four appearances for the team.

 Personal life

 Khorkheli's grandfather, father and uncle all used to play football.
 Also, all five brothers in his family are footballers with Nika Khorkheli being Luka's teammate for the most of his career.